 - Stand still and quietly watch to see if the puppy pees or poops.

 - Praise and offer a treat as soon as the puppy pees or poops outside.
-If the puppy does not pee or poop, that’s OK—take the puppy back to a confinement area for 10 to 20 minutes, and then outside again.
+If the puppy does not pee or poop, that’s OK—take the puppy back to an indoor confinement area for 10 to 20 minutes, and then outside again.

 - After the puppy pees or poops, play with the puppy outdoors, or give puppy up to 15 minutes of carefully supervised time in the house (whichever the puppy prefers).